 Our mission is to accelerate scientific discovery at Mount Sinai by providing researchers with high performance computational and data services along with the human expertise for efficient and effective use of these resources.
 We collaborate with both internal and external scientists on innovative research to pursue new scientific opportunities and program growth, and actively strive for broader engagement with the local and state communities for education and workforce development.

-Minerva is part of the new Scientific Computing, which will also offer visualization and archival storage services in the coming year.
+Minerva is part of Scientific Computing, which also offers visualization and archival storage services.
 In addition to providing computing power, Scientific Computing also offers domain-specific computational experts to assist researchers to make the most efficient and effective use of the supercomputer with code optimization and other services.

 The Scientific Computing division also encompasses Research Information Technology and the Mount Sinai Data Warehouse.

 Mount Sinai Data Warehouse

 The Mount Sinai Data Warehouse (MSDW) consists of clinical, operational, and financial data derived from patient care processes of The Mount Sinai Hospital and Mount Sinai Faculty Practice Associates.
 Detailed inpatient and outpatient data are extracted from transactional systems, transformed and loaded into MSDW nightly.
 MSDW contains data since 2003, sourced from 20 transactional systems, encompassing over three million patients and approaching one billion facts.
 Learn more.